Vertigo is a feeling of spinning when a person is standing still. It can be caused by many different health problems.

-There are two main types of vertigo including:
+The two main types of vertigo are:

 - Benign paroxysmal positional vertigo (BPPV)